 - Other outdated equipment is processed through the university’s recycling partner, GreenPC Electronic Recycling.
 Such equipment is then refurbished and resold to other users.

 GreenPC Electronic Recycling is a certified member of the State of Washington’s E-Cycle Washington Program, which has strict requirements regarding disposal of electronic waste as outlined in state code.
 The state also maintains a list of approved e-waste collectors.

 By employing virtualization technology for servers and desktops, Technology Services promotes sustainability while also improving services!
 Just one virtual server can host services that once required multiple machines, thus reducing the power needed to run and cool the university’s physical servers.

-Through PrintGreen, instituted in Fall 2012, students were allotted 750 free prints each semester - an amount that the majority of students did not exceed based on past usage records.
-Now, as of Fall 2017, students are allotted 2250 print credits for the entire academic year including summer semester.
-After 2250 prints, a student pays 10 cents per print.
+Through PrintGreen, students are allotted 2250 print credits for the entire academic year including summer semester.
+After 2250 prints, a student pays 10 cents per B&W print and 50 cents per color print.
 The ultimate goal of PrintGreen is to provide students with better information on the environmental impact of their printing and to promote the sustainable use of campus resources.
 See more about PrintGreen.

 TS works to provide venues which allow many paper-based activities to move online, including:

 - Canvas – a course management system where faculty can share electronic documents with students